 Balance declines are common in people over 65.
 However, balance can usually be improved.
-Stay active and seek support through Spectrum Retirement’s balance improvement program to prevent falls and to keep living as joyfully and colorfully as possible.
+Stay active and practice senior exercises for balance through Spectrum Retirement’s balance improvement program to prevent falls and to keep living as joyfully and colorfully as possible.

 Home Exercises for Balance Improvement

-While group classes can’t happen right now due to coronavirus stay-at-home orders, residents can do a lot at home to stay active and improve balance.
+While group classes can’t happen right now due to coronavirus stay-at-home orders, residents can do a lot of senior exercises for balance at home.

 Legacy Healthcare and Spectrum Retirement recommend all residents participate in their home exercise program.
 Any resident who doesn’t have a copy of the program can get one from their therapist or a Spectrum Retirement nurse.
 The exercises come with clear printed instructions and video demonstrations.

 For residents who want to expand on the home exercise program, try these simple balance-enhancing moves*.

 - Stand behind a steady chair.
 Hold onto the back while standing on your left foot.
 Hold for as long as you can.
 Switch sides.
 Advanced: Do the same without holding onto the chair.